January 15, 2026•3 min read

 If you have a theme preference stored in localStorage, that is the store.
 It's right there in the browser.
 But what do we usually do?
 We create a React state to duplicate that value.

-To make this state accessible, we usually reach for a Context Provider.
-And that is the pain.
+To make this value accessible, we usually reach for a Context Provider, and that adds boilerplate.

 You have to wrap your whole app in a Provider, create the context, write a hook to consume it... all just to share a simple string that is already globally available in the browser window.